Initiative Background: Post-Initiative Planning

 Get In Contact

-For the 22 schools receiving extension grants in this final year of the Initiative, school and district leaders already are actively designing the future.
-This year’s leadership institute focused on sustainability of small schools in an environment of reduced funding for public education.
-Having already laid solid foundations for professional development and classroom teaching and learning, leaders can leverage the nimble structure of their schools to further extend rigor, relevance and relationships.
+Moreover, for the 22 schools that received extension grants in 2009-2010, school and district leaders spent considerable time actively designing for their schools’ future.
+The annual leadership institute on September 25, 2009 focused on sustainability of small schools in an environment of reduced funding for public education.